- About Us

 Choose from one of the exciting topics listed below or suggest your own topic and we’ll do our best to accommodate your request.
-Presentations generally run 30-60 minutes in length, often feature videos and always leave time for questions and answers.
+Presentations generally run 30-60 minutes in length, often feature an array of historic images and always leave time for questions and answers.

 - Albert Kahn’s Architectural Legacy: The Ubiquitous Mr. Kahn